EndNote 20 is here, for Mac and Windows!

 Where to store your Endnote library, or not to store it

-The EndNote Synchronization process is sensitive to the location where the library is stored.
+The EndNote library is a database and can thus be corrupted.
+Further, the EndNote Synchronization process is sensitive to the location where the library is stored.

-If the storage location is a network drive or an external drive, this can pose a latency issue with saving and sending information which can disrupt the library.
-Even more disruptive can be ANY process that attempts to Copy EndNote Library files while the EndNote library is open.
+If the storage location is a network drive or an external drive, this can pose a latency issue with saving and sending information that can disrupt the library.
+Even more disruptive can be ANY process that attempts to copy EndNote Library files while the EndNote library is open.

 If the EndNote library is stored in a hostile location, Sync is eventually going to collapse as the library becomes more and more damaged by conflicts during EndNote’s save process.

-The solution is to save the library in a location which is not hostile (local and not synced by anything).
+The solution is to save the library in a location that is not hostile (local and not synced by anything).